-All persons entering Liberia must hold a visa (except ECOWAS citizens who require a valid passport or laissez passer only).
-Visas can be obtained prior to departure at Liberian Embassies and Consular Offices abroad, but can also be obtained at the Airport upon arrival in Liberia.
+All persons entering Liberia must hold a visa (except ECOWAS citizens who require a valid passport or laissez-passer only).
+Visas can be obtained prior to departure at Liberian embassies and consulates abroad or at the airport on arrival in Liberia.

-In addition to a Resident Permit, a visitor who contemplates travelling in and out of Liberia, must also apply for a Re-entry Permit, which acts as a multiple entry visa, and allows unlimited trips to and from Liberia without additional cost or procedure.
+A visitor wishing to travel in and out of Liberia must also apply for a re-entry permit, which acts as a multiple entry visa, allowing unlimited trips to and from Liberia without additional cost or hindrance.

 Resident permits can be renewed and temporary stay stamps and re-entry permits extended by application to the BIN.